Free Nnamdi Kanu

 Biafran Times

-Latest news and analysis from Nnamdi-Kanu
+Latest news and analysis from Nnamdi Kanu

 Igbo Priestesses Visit Kanu in Prison, Rally for His Freedom